kiptoo-korir/data-sharing-api-tutorial/README.md

 # Data Sharing Api Project

 A demonstration project to portray how to share data across multiple api endpoints in a laravel app.
-The tutorial can be found on medium.
+The tutorial, written on medium, can be found [here](https://kiptookorir.medium.com/how-to-share-data-across-multiple-api-endpoints-in-laravel-217c542972df).

 ## Important Note